 The Importance of a Dog’s Nose

 For comparison, humans only have 6 million.
 The area of a dog’s brain that interprets these is 40 times larger than our own.
-Scent is a big deal for your dog.
+The scent is a big deal for your dog.

 Dogs don’t only use their noses to smell things.
 A dog uses their nose to breathe, just like we do.
-Although the way a dog’s nose functions when breathing is quite different to the way a human nose functions.
+Although the way a dog’s nose functions when breathing is quite different from how a human nose functions.

 The complex way a dog’s nose functions can be significantly impaired if it becomes blocked or has an excess of nasal discharge.

 My Dog Has a Runny Nose, but Why?

 In fact, sometimes, if your dog’s nose is dry, you may have cause for concern, as it can be a sign of dehydration or illness.